 Finish First Polish is composed of three thermodynamic phases, each which plays a vital part in the working of the polish.
 The interaction of the three phases – application, drying, and buffing are all crucial steps in maximizing the appearance of the automobile finish.
 When Finish First Polish is rubbed into the car, the emulsified form of the polish is broken and the synthetic polymer precursors which form the protective coating are mixed with the reaction initiator.
 The polymer precursors are highly surface active and quickly migrate to the surface where they become chemically bonded to the paint.
-The buffing agent which is present in Finish First Polish acts to lift weathered paint and scrub out tar, road film and dirt.
-It also serves as a vehicle on which old wax and material dissolved by the polish is removed.
+The buffing agent which is present in Finish First Polish acts to lift weathered paint and scrub out tar, road film, and dirt.
+It also serves as a vehicle on which old wax and material dissolved by the polish are removed.

 During the drying period, which begins immediately after application, the polish takes on an appearance of a haze.
-The carriers of the synthetic polymer precursors and intiator evaporate, leaving behind the polymer in concentrated form.
+The carriers of the synthetic polymer precursors and initiator evaporate, leaving behind the polymer in concentrated form.

 The polymer precursors quickly transfer themselves from a low viscosity, low molecular weight liquid into a high molecular weight glassy solid.
 This process is known as curing.
 The rate of curing is controlled primarily by temperature, but relative humidity also has a role.
 The think liquid form of the polymer precursors makes the polish spread easily.

 When polymerization has progressed a sufficient degree, the haze can be buffed out with a soft cloth.
-Buffing removes the buffing agent, any surface contaminants adhering to it and any other solid debris such as dead paint.
-It also smoothes out the polymeric film.
-Since the buffing agent is embedded in the polymer coating, it is important to apply to polish in a thin coat and allow the coat to dry completely.
-This minimizes the difficulty to buff out.
+Buffing removes the buffing agent, any surface contaminants adhering to it and any other solid debris such as

 The cured polymeric coating forms a thin transparent film on the car.
 Because this film is optically flat and mirror-like, it reflects light coherently.
 This reflection of light serves to fuse ultra-violet rays and creates an exceptional sunblock to retard oxidation and sun fading.
 The effect of coherent reflection off a car is perceived as gloss and creates the impression of depth.
 The film also has the property of water repellency and is why the film is able to prevent water and waterborne materials from migrating to the paint.

-Finish First Polish out performs conventional waxes or polishes.
 Waxes have poor adhesion to automotive paint, limited weather resistance and offer little protection.
 They can be difficult to spread and buff out.
 Because of the problem of buffing, a conventional wax may not give a particularly good shine because a coating that’s hard to buff will be difficult to make optically flat.
 Wax also lacks the ability to build up layers because the solvent of the second coat destroys the first coat.